Jeber811/Cryptography-Projects/README.md

 # Cryptography-Projects

-# This repository contains my Cryptography based projects written in C and Java
+# This repository contains my Cryptography based projects written in C
 # www.linkedin.com/in/jake-weber-29240a18b